-Non-imaging stress tests (ECG only) will not be permitted to determine eligibility.
-The criteria for at least moderate ischemia with each imaging modality are listed in Table 1.
-Stress tests documenting eligibility may be performed before or after medical therapy for SIHD has been initiated and adjusted.
-Similarly, participants already taking medical therapy for SIHD may have been on or off medications on the day of the stress imaging study documenting eligibility, consistent with customary clinical practice.
+The criteria for at least moderate ischemia with each test modality and the rationale for their selection are described in protocol appendix A. Ischemia tests documenting eligibility may be performed before or after medical therapy for SIHD has been initiated and adjusted.
+Similarly, participants already taking medical therapy for SIHD may have been on or off medications on the day of the ischemia test documenting eligibility, consistent with customary clinical practice.
 A 24-hour, 7-day helpline will be available to sites for assistance with ascertainment of eligibility, enrollment, and adherence to protocol.
+Sites may send anonymized ischemia tests (images and/or ECG) for core lab verification of trial eligibility before trial enrollment, as permissible by local IRBs/ECs and privacy boards.